liam-0/Most-difficult-problem-for-Logic-and-Language/README.md

 * Check for words with a (highly) negative meaning in the hypothesis
 * Check for ungrammatical sentence structure in the hypothesis
 * Check for ungrammatical sentence structure in the premise

+The automatic filter is based on the 4 rules we concluded.